engity-com/bifroest/docs/reference/environment/docker.md

 Empty always defaults to `["default"]`.

 !!! note
-     As long [`impPublishHost`](#property-impPublishHost) isn't set, the **first** network should be always reachable by Bifröst itself.
+     As long as [`impPublishHost`](#property-impPublishHost) isn't set, the **first** network should be always reachable by Bifröst itself.
 This can be either the case if Bifröst itself runs inside of Docker (Bifröst in Docker) or it runs on the host machine and there is a valid route (which is the default Linux native, but not on Docker/Podman for Desktop).

 <<property("volumes", array_ref("string"), template_context="../context/authorization.md")>>
 Defines which volumes should be mounted into the container.
 Each entry is an individual mount statement.